EdoVanAsseldonk/CurlyBracketsOld/README.md

 # Experience
 ## T-Mobile
+Jan 2018 - current
-### Lead software developer and architect for the BSS of T-Mobile Thuis.
+**Lead software developer and architect for the BSS of T-Mobile Thuis.**

 ## Veliq / Universit
+Sep 2014 - DEC 2017
-### Lead software developer and architect for the E-commerce cloud platform
+**Lead software developer and architect for the E-commerce cloud platform**